BlogDynamics 365 Customer Service

 9–12 points:

-🔧 Solid basis - with room for improvement
+🔧 Solid foundation – room for improvement

 5–8 points:

-Time for the next development leap
+Time for the next leap forward

-About the author
+About the Author

 Lara Söhlke